lcx64579/composability-in-transformer-pruning/README.md

 This is my master's thesis project.

 Sometimes, you may wish to prune and fine-tune a model into several versions, among which only certain module differences occur.
-This is a framework that facilitates the use of composability between pruning configurations in the pruning process of Transformer models.
+This is a framework that facilitates the use of composability between pruning configurations in the pruning process of Transformer models to speed up the fine-tuning process.
 The focus of this implementation is on the pruning of Linear (both feed forward and attention out-projection) modules, as well as Multi-head Attention modules.
 By default, it applies $l_1$-unstructured pruning to Linear weight matrices, and head-wise $l_1$-structured pruning to Attention QKV matrices.

 Explanation and thesis will be added finally.